LasHarry/Knowledge_Base_Tool/README.md

 **Result table**

 The result table displays the entries with the highest trust score.
-The initial trust score is defined randomly with a float value between 0 and 1.
+The initial trust score is defined by default at 0.5.
 Each row provides buttons to approve or reject the result.

 - Database query via *edit_entry()* in `app.py`
 - Front-end construction in `data_table.html`